GlobalFishingWatch/GFW_technical_documentation/SAR-vessel-and-infrastructure-detections.md

 - `inferred_length_m` - length estimated with a Neural Network
 - `inferred_presence` - probability of vessel vs. noise from a Neural Network
 - `repeat_id` - if repeated object, link to offshore infrastructure table
-- `uncertainty` - metric of overall confidence for detection
+- `uncertainty` - metric of overall quality of detection

 ## Data Description